Merino Short Sleeve Shirt

 When it gets chilly, I wear merino from head to toe, both while hiking and at home, so it was only natural that I wanted to make a merino shirt.

-However, I didn’t want to make a traditional warm and cozy flannel wool shirt, that fits well in front of the fire, but rather a light shirt with the unique features of wool that wouldn’t be too warm when out hiking.
+However, I didn’t want to make a traditional warm and cozy flannel wool shirt that fits well in front of the fire, but rather a light shirt with the unique features of wool that wouldn’t be too warm when out hiking.

 I searched for the right fabric and finally found one from a well-established Italian wool manufacturer, which also makes the fabric we use in the Yamatomichi 5-Pocket Merino Pants.

-While the texture and feel of the elegant 100% merino wool fabric was great, it was still expensive and the weight of the fabric was quite heavy.
+While the texture and feel of the elegant 100% merino wool fabric were great, it was still expensive and the weight of the fabric was quite heavy.
 I wasn’t sure this would be what I was looking for.

 Tests of the fabric’s thermal insulating power showed that it was less effective than synthetic knits and bamboo polyester.
 It seems like even though it was wool, it didn’t offer many of the qualities in wool I was looking for.